grace-notes/website/contents/topics/life-of-christ.md

 (c) Now it is just to the disciples that this has been given… Well to the disciples and anyone like them.

-· It is not that Christ chose them to be disciples and so God gave them some special perceptive ability.
+&bull; It is not that Christ chose them to be disciples and so God gave them some special perceptive ability.

-· It is that because they chose to believe, God gave them certain spiritual assets for the perception of the kingdom plan.
+&bull; It is that because they chose to believe, God gave them certain spiritual assets for the perception of the kingdom plan.

 (d) A further clue about this perceptive ability is in the phrase ‘but to those outside.’

-· This must be those outside of the direct will of God - those who are not believers, or, who if they are believers are also out of fellowship from God.
+&bull; This must be those outside of the direct will of God - those who are not believers, or, who if they are believers are also out of fellowship from God.

-· The idea of fellowship was not foreign at all to the Jews.
+&bull; The idea of fellowship was not foreign at all to the Jews.
 It was a part of their temple worship.
 If we could take a walk through the tabernacle today, its symbolism of the plan of God for mankind would be striking to those of us who understand it.

-- The tabernacle is entered through a wide gate, 30 ft. across.
+-- The tabernacle is entered through a wide gate, 30 ft. across.
 Immediately to the front as one enters is the copper altar, which, together with its sacrifices, makes a striking depiction of salvation.

-- Just 10 or 20 feet past this altar is the copper laver, which stands at the entrance to a smaller tent.
+-- Just 10 or 20 feet past this altar is the copper laver, which stands at the entrance to a smaller tent.
 The copper altar is the portrayal of confession, and it is necessary to confess one’s sins before going any further in the plan of God.

-- The smaller tent contains all of the elements which represent the post-salvation plan of God.
+-- The smaller tent contains all of the elements which represent the post-salvation plan of God.
 Only the Levitical priests were allowed in this tent, and this in itself portrays an important observation on the plan of God: that though many are saved, not very many of those continue on in the plan of God.

-- We have seen the word of God represented in the table of showbread.
+-- We have seen the word of God represented in the table of showbread.
 We have seen the work of the Spirit depicted in the golden lampstand.
 We have studied the portrayal of the works of righteousness in the incense altar.
 All of these are the elements in the Holy place, which represent the advance to spiritual maturity.

-- The most holy place, or holy of holies and the holy place are separated by a thick veil, which conceals the indwelling presence of the Shekinah Glory.
+-- The most holy place, or holy of holies and the holy place are separated by a thick veil, which conceals the indwelling presence of the Shekinah Glory.
 The most holy place is smaller still than the holy place.
 In fact, only one man, the high priest, was allowed into the holy